akostrik/net_practice/README.md

 ## Network host
 * a device connected to a network, which sends or receive traffic, it can be client or server
 * when a host receives a packet:
-    |the routing table tells the destination ...|the packet goes to ...
+    |accordigly to the routing table, the destination is ...|the packet goes to ...
     |:---------------------|--------------------------------------------
-    |is on the local network| the host directly
+    |on the local network| the host directly
-    |isn't on the local network| a local router
+    |not on the local network| a local router
-    |is unknown, there is a default route| ?
+    |unknown, there is a default route| ?
-    |is unknown, there isn’t a default route| ?
+    |unknown, there isn’t a default route| ?

 ## Router = маршрутизатор
 * 3 OSI level